Skip to main content

 Limited size adjustability on very small or very large wrists

-The whistle produces a sharp blast but at a lower volume than the NexfinityOne's rescue whistle.
+The whistle produces a sharp blast but at a lower volume than the NexfinityOne's built-in rescue whistle.
 Effective signaling range is about 150-200 yards in open terrain — adequate for campsite communication but not long-distance rescue signaling.

 Durability for Group Use